dijkstracula/ivy-ts/doc/failover.md

 over the `man_net` overlay network which can be arbitrarily delayed vs insert/delete messages on the other overlay network.
 So what happens if:

-1) Nascent node asks replicating node for its tuples
-2) Replicating node sends its tuples over
-3) Inserting node broadcasts insert to the replicating node and commits
-4) Inserting node is informed of the new view, but the nascent node is missing the insert

-Does insert need to be a 2PC, too?
-I don't even know if that's enough: consider a tuple removal, where both marking and removal happens in step 3 of the above.

-Is the thing we want, morally, the tuple snapshot + "snapshot of all in-flight messages to that node"?

-Do we need ACKs back on new views?
-Or at minimum telling the manager "node 0, copy your state over to node n+1"?